Start making profits now for free!

 However, disaster strikes, and after many missed chances, the game finishes 0-0.
 You run up a loss of £560.

 1. Always choose an even stake.
 Make sure that it’s one that you’re comfortable with.
-Remember: this isn’t like normal betting where your stake is all you can lose.
+Remember: spread betting isn’t like traditional betting where your stake is all you can lose.
+You could lose much more.

 3. Play it safe.
-If you’re in two minds what to do, it’s always prudent to close your position out at a profit and play it safe.
-It’s better to win a small profit than to lose!
+If you’re in two minds about what to do, it’s always best to close your position out at a profit and play it safe.
+It’s better to win a small profit than to lose.

 4. Never bet with money you cannot afford to lose.
 It should go without saying, but with spread betting, you can easily run up losses you weren’t expecting.

-5. Do not bet just to get out of as hole and chase another bet that is going badly.
+5. Do not bet just to get out of a hole and chase another bet that is going badly.
 The hardest thing to do after losing a bet is to walk away.
 That is also the behaviour that gets people into trouble when betting.
+GambleAware

-6. Always fully understand the market and the rules before betting.
+6. Make sure that you completely understand the market and the rules before betting.
 Especially if you’re new to spread betting.
-Double check you understand what you’re getting yourself into before you place a bet.
+Double check you’re aware of the potential losses before you place a bet.

 7. Don’t bet unless you’re feeling completely focused.
 This means never betting when you are experiencing extreme emotions like anger or sadness.
-Also, never bet when you’re drunk!
+Also, it’s perhaps another obvious point, but never bet when you’re drunk.

 While spread betting can be fun, unfortunately, it can also be quite costly.
-It’s hard to get serious with spread betting and follow any real strategy.
-Unless you’re well into the financial markets and really know your stuff.
+It’s hard to follow any real strategy, unless you’re well into the financial markets and really know your stuff.
 And that can take A LOT of time and effort…

-Something which doesn’t require as much time and effort, though, is matched betting.
-Now, it’s nowhere near as on-the-edge-of-your-seat as spread betting, but it’s sure as hell a lot more profitable.
-And the profits you do make from matched betting are completely tax-free.
+You may be wondering how to make money online in another fashion, and something which doesn’t require as much time and effort is matched betting.
+Now, it’s nowhere near as on-the-edge-of-your-seat as spread betting, but it’s a much more stable way to potentially lock in margins of profit.

 About the author: